 - Processor: Intel i3 2.5GHz CPU

 - Wired network device: Realtek RTL8101E/RTL8102E PCI Express Fast

 - Wireless network device: Realtek RTL8188EE Wireless network card

 * * * * *

 Visitor supplied rating

-Clu Linux Live has a visitor supplied average rating of: 8/10 from 1 review(s).
+Clu Linux Live has a visitor supplied average rating of: N/A from 0 review(s).

 Have you used Clu Linux Live?
 You can leave your own review of the project on our ratings page.